crillab/metrics/docs/scalpel-config.md

 experiment, as this is the only statistic required for an experiment.
 Also, note that no input is specified in this example.
 This is tolerated, as each line in such a format maps to exactly one input.
-However, we strongly recommend to specify the name of the input file, especially because it makes easier the interpretation of the experimental results.
+However, we strongly recommend specifying the name of the input file, especially  because it makes easier the interpretation of the experimental results and their reproducibility.

 A more complete example of a "reverse" CSV file is given below: